poojakumari789/project-in-c/README.md

 # project-in-c
 This is my first program in c
 <br>
-this is basically a simple stone paper scissor game
+this is basically a simple stone paper scissor